Skip to main content

 • Modify Shares: Adjusting the 'shares' parameter allows you to gauge the social media impact or viral nature of the content.
 Increasing this number filters for articles that have greater social media engagement, indicating their popularity or relevance in public discourse.

-By tweaking these parameters, you can hone in on the most pertinent and impactful content within the Electric Vehicle industry, ensuring your search results are both relevant and of high quality.
+By tweaking these parameters, you can hone in on the most pertinent and impactful content within the Electric Vehicle industry, ensuring your search results are relevant and high-quality.

 Explore is designed to help ensure your search results are actionable.
 Let’s look at how this is achieved.